ikawrakow/mnist/README.md

     19    |  3.200
     20    |  3.160
 ```
 that shows the error rate (fraction of mispredicted digits) as a function of the number of nearest neighbors used.
-I prefer to use the prediction error rather than the prediction accuracy as it better shows the performance of the algorithm (a prediction accuracy of 99% does not feel that much different from 98%, but when looking at error rate, 1% is 2 times between than 2%).
+I prefer to use the prediction error rather than the prediction accuracy as it better shows the performance of the algorithm (a prediction accuracy of 99% does not feel that much different from 98%, but when looking at error rate, 1% is 2 times better than 2%).

 The SVM algorithm must first be trained.
 For a quick example
 ```